AzureAD/azure-activedirectory-library-for-android/tests/Integration/README.txt

-These test uses an account to get token and try different cases.
+These tests use an account to get token and try different cases.